-None of the members of our management team, other than our President and Chief Executive Officer, are subject to employment agreements or non-competition agreements; therefore, any of these members of our management team could leave upon little or no notice which could have a material adverse effect on our management's ability to continue operations at the same level of effectiveness.
+Our President and Chief Executive Officer, and the President, the Vice President of Operations, and the Operations Manager of Eagle Canada, are subject to employment agreements and non-competition agreements.
+Members of our management team that are not subject to employment or noncompetition agreements could leave upon little or no notice which could have a material adverse effect on our management's ability to continue operations at the same level of effectiveness.
 Additionally, the lack of non-competition agreements would allow these members of our management team to immediately begin working for one of our competitors upon the termination of their relationship with us.
 This could have a negative impact on our strategic plan and our relationships with customers.